zhang-xd18/AlterOpt/README.md

 ```
 #### D. Key results reproduction

-We test the performance of the alternating optimization method on both the CDL channel datasets.
+We test the performance of the alternating optimization method on the CDL channel datasets.
 The results are presented as follows.
 ##### Performance on the CDL dataset
 All the results can be found in Figure 5 of our paper, which is also attached as CDL.png in the 'results' directory.